369webforall/bug-tracker/README.md

 **Adding a Markdown editor**

-- now let's replace textarea filed with markdown component.
+- Now let's replace textarea filed with markdown component.
-- for this we are going to use `react-simplemde-editor` [React SimpleMDE (EasyMDE) Markdown Editor](https://www.npmjs.com/package/react-simplemde-editor)
+- For this we are going to use `react-simplemde-editor` [React SimpleMDE (EasyMDE) Markdown Editor](https://www.npmjs.com/package/react-simplemde-editor)

   - install `npm install --save react-simplemde-editor easymde`